• Menu

 Pros of Delivering at a Birthing Center

-• The option of doulas for support (here is more information about doulas)
+- The option of doula support is more prevalent

-• Significantly lower rate of intervention than hospital birth
+- Significantly lower rate of interventions in childbirth than hospital birth

-• Length of stay is usually shorter than at a hospital (usually hours versus days)
+- Length of stay is usually shorter than at a hospital (hours versus days)

 *The average cost of birth in a freestanding birth center is $7,240 (source) vs. an average of $12,156 for an uncomplicated vaginal birth (source).